 FinalLeafNumberSet

-The FinalLeafNumberSet model stores final leaf number (FLN) observations or estimates for a genotype under controlled environmental conditions.
-These observations help quantify the effects of vernalisation and photoperiod treatments on leaf development, supporting genotype-specific modelling of phenology in APSIM NG.
+A data structure in APSIM Next Generation that stores final leaf number (FLN) observations or estimates for a genotype under controlled environmental conditions.
+These observations quantify the effects of vernalisation and photoperiod treatments on leaf development, supporting genotype-specific parameterisation of phenology models.

 Overview

-These values are typically derived from controlled environment experiments.
+This model defines four fixed parameters that are typically derived from controlled environment experiments:

 The model exposes computed FLN values based on defined treatment combinations: